lastmjs/wasm-metal/README.md

 - [ ] Simulate the RTL design
 - [ ] Test the implementation on an FPGA
 - [ ] Design the ASIC

+## Why is this a good idea?

+* The world is moving to WebAssembly
+* Some of the biggest and potentially most world-changing projects are implementing their virtual machines as WebAssembly virtual machines (DFINITY, Ethereum)
+* The bytecode is being designed as a compilation target for low-level languages first
+* The bytecode is meant to execute at near-native speeds on a variety of underlying ISAs
+* Java processors already offer potential benefits, even being compilation targets for a high-level language
+* Cutting out the translation from WebAssembly to the underlying ISAs could provide efficiency benefits
+* We could get rid of WebAssembly virtual machines entirely, and replace them with WebAssembly physical machines
+* If [all SIM cards are Java processors](https://twitter.com/hedgeberg/status/935380806549286912), imagine what WebAssembly processors could do.
+I'm betting that WebAssembly is a better bytecode than Java bytecode for what Java bytecode is doing with microcontrollers, so WebAssembly could take over all spaces that Java processors currently have